lundegaard/lundegaard-commons-java-rest/README.md

-# Lundegaard Java Commons - Rest
+# Lundegaard Java Commons - Rest Client

 This library is used for simple creation of REST clients using the OpenFeign library.